 There is so much waking in NYC.
 So, if you have very flat feet like I do, I highly recommend you wear some comfortable shoes.
 One mistake that I made was not buying Dr. Scholls or some sort of foot insoles.
 Even if you do not have any flat feet, I definitely still recommend sensible shoes.

 The subway system is definitely confusing.
 NYC I have one question.
 How are you going to have maps that do not include the 'you are here' sign?
-Once you are on the right train, navigating the routes are easy, its just the matter of getting on the right train.
+Once you are on the right train, navigating the routes is easy, it's just a matter of getting on the right train.
 LOL!
-That is why I recommend taking a uber, lyft or walking.
-If you are in the area of where you want to go walk and if the place is farther away take an Uber or Lyft and walk to other areas in the area.
+That is why I recommend taking an Uber, Lyft or walking.
+If you are in the area where you want to go walk and if the place is farther away take an Uber or Lyft and walk to other areas in the area.
 I will definitely say that Lyft is cheaper.
 Also, be prepared to walk a couple of blocks.
-If your map say 15 minutes away, it is not as far as it seems.
+If your map says 15 minutes away, it is not as far as it seems.

 Midtown is poppin'

 If I could have changed the hotel I stayed in I would in an instant!
-The midtown of the NYC close to where Bryant Park is located.
+The midtown of NYC is close to where Bryant Park is located.
 This area is where all the nightlife is located and you will be close enough to walk through Time Square, but far away to not deal with all the craziness.
-There are also a lot clubs and roof top bars in the area and a short hop and skip toward some the best New York sights.
+There are also a lot of clubs and rooftop bars in the area and a short hop and skip toward some of the best New York sights.

 Bring your coins!

-I am not going to lie NYC is expensive af.
-Most places we went, the drinks cost $3 dollars and there was no refills because they served the drinks in cans.
+I am not going to lie NYC is expensive AF.
+In most places we went, the drinks cost $3 dollars and there were no refills because they served the drinks in cans.
 Also, alcoholic beverages cost a minimum of $15 dollars.
 Don't get me wrong, drinks can cost a lot in ATL as well, but at least we have drink specials.
-The place that I go I can get a margarita for $1 or a more expensive drink for a little bit cheaper that the $15.
+At the place that I go, I can get a margarita for $1 or a more expensive drink for a little bit cheaper than $15.
 And let's not get started on the food.
-One restaurant we went to I literally paid $14 dollars just for a regular burger and fry (I don't eat seafood).
-I was like damn the 5 dollar bag at Wendys taste better than this!
+At one restaurant we went to I literally paid $14 dollars just for a regular burger and fry (I don't eat seafood).
+I was like damn the 5 dollar bag at Wendy's tastes better than this!
 (But for real tho)

 Nightlife is not a Movie

-NYC night life is semi non-existent.
-I do not know if it the places we went or their night life just ain't hittin'.
-I haven't experienced a night life quite like ATL and I don't know of anything that can really top it.
-I remember one bar we went to they literally were playing Justin Bieber 'Baby'.
+NYC nightlife is semi-non-existent.
+I do not know if it's the places we went or their nightlife just ain't hittin'.
+I haven't experienced a nightlife quite like ATL and I don't know of anything that can really top it.
+I remember one bar we went to they literally were playing Justin Bieber's 'Baby'.
 I thought to myself really?
 As you can imagine it did not take us long before we left.
 There was this other bar that we went to that didn't even make original or good drinks.
 They handed us our drink in a can....
 A CAN!